 3 Keys to Your Financial Plan

-If you’ve never operated your finances with a budget, you will have a learning curve.
+If you’ve never operated your finances with a spending plan, you will have a learning curve.
 That’s okay!
-The first month you do a budget, you will have numerous changes and corrections during the month.
-Once you’ve lived on a budget for three or four months, you will have the hang of it.
+The first month, you will have numerous changes and corrections during the month.
+Once you’ve followed your spending plan for three or four months, you will have the hang of it.

 A savings plan is a major key to ensuring your financial peace of mind!
 There are several things that we want to save for – emergencies, purchases, and investments.
 Having an emergency fund of three to six months worth of living expenses will put a cushion between you and life.
 Life happens!

 Cars break down, illnesses occur, people get laid off from their jobs.
 The emergency fund allows you to handle the car repairs, the hospital bills, and the job search without panicking about their affect on your finances.
 We also want to save up for purchases so we’re not becoming enslaved to debt payments.
 Speaking of debt…

 A debt-reduction plan will free you from the monthly payments that seem to always plague us – the car payment, the boat payment, the visa payment, the furniture payment, the Home Depot card payment… King Solomon, one of the wisest people to ever live, said “The borrower is slave to the lender.”

 Would you like to be free from debt payments?
 Just think of all the cool things you could do if you didn’t have any payments!
 Think of how much you could save, spend and give without them.
 What’s the best debt reduction method for you?
 Learn the four debt reductions methods, plus the pros and cons of each, in this blog post.
 Then you pick which one will be the most motivating to you.

 When you have these three keys to your financial plan, you’ll have peace of mind, knowing that you’ll achieve your long-term money goals.

 Overwhelmed about creating your Prosperity Plan?
 Check out the easy and FUN way to fix your finances!